Recovery is just a phone call away.

 What Causes Drug Addiction?

-A combination of genetic, environmental, and developmental factors shapes the likelihood of someone developing a drug addiction.
+Causes of drug addiction include a complex interplay of genetic, biological, and environmental factors.
+Drug addiction is influenced by multiple factors, interacting uniquely with the individual.
 For example, genetic factors can make an individual more susceptible to drug addiction, while environmental factors such as exposure to drug use can influence the onset of addiction.

 1. Genetic and Biological Factors